CS G102: Computer Software Development, Introduction

 - 5. Describe the differences between the common programming languages.

-- 10. Understand and utilize the Internet and the World Wide Web.
+- 9. Utilize the Internet and the World Wide Web.

 Lecture Content

-Basics of computer architecture and operation.
-RAM (Random Access Memory), ROM (Read Only Memory), CPU (Central Processing Unit), storage units, etc. Memory models and related performance characteristics Application execution and data flow Basics of computer operating systems.
-File management techniques and associated software Microsoft Office applications will be briefly discussed and used to emphasize software application basics.
-Basics of computer networking Internet, World Wide Web, and various tools and services will be discussed as related to computer science.
-Software development tools and methodologies will be discussed and practiced to include: Overview of common programming languages Source code comparison Compilers and compilation tools Optimizers Linkers Run time engines Libraries Modularization Components Services Basics of computer application development concepts Program flow and data representation Branching Looping Arrays Strings Pointers Computer programming will be discussed, demonstrated and practiced in various languages to include C, C++, Java, and Visual Basic.
+Basics of computer architecture and operation RAM (Random Access Memory), ROM (Read Only Memory), CPU (Central Processing Unit), storage units, and peripherals Memory models and related performance characteristics Application execution and data flow Functional components of computer operating systems File management techniques and associated software Intoductory concepts of computer networking Internet, World Wide Web, and various tools and services Software development tools and methodologies Overview of common programming languages Source code comparison Compilers and compilation tools Optimizers Linkers Run time engines Libraries Modularization Software components Services Computer application development concepts Program flow and data representation Branching Looping Arrays Strings Pointers Computer ethics, cybersecurity, privacy, and other social implications Artificial Inteligence (AI) impact on software development

 Lab Content

-Software Development Lyfe Cycle (SDLC) Waterfall, spiral, incremental models Agile development Development Tools (IDEs) Open source vs. propietary Programming Concepts Branching Looping Arrays Strings Pointers Computer programming will be demonstrated and practiced in various languages to include C, C++, Java, and Visual Basic.
-Internet and Web Development Concepts Browsers HTML, CSS, JavaScript ASP.NET, PHP Databases
+Software Development Life Cycle (SDLC) Waterfall, spiral, incremental models Agile development Development tools: Integrated Development Environments (IDEs) Open source vs. propietary Programming concepts implementation Branching Looping Arrays Strings Pointers Computer applications Problem analysis Solution design Programming code Testing and integration Software deployment and support Internet and web development concepts Browsers Front-end tools Back-end components

 Method(s) of Instruction